-The City County of Nairobi and Machakos County at large are among the key county areas in Metropolitan region that have continued to experience high rates of demographic transition over time.
+The City County of Nairobi, Machakos and Kajiado County at large are among the key county areas in Metropolitan region that have continued to experience high rates of demographic transition over time.
 This is mainly due to the urban rural migration as well as natural population increase.
-The increased population in these areas has led to sprawl of increased housing demand into Syokmau, Athi River/Mavoko area, which acts as a dormitory zone for these adjoining counties.
-The dynamisms of population growth of Nairobi City County and Machakos County has been analysed in the below Table
+The increased population in these areas has led to sprawl of increased housing demand into Syokmau, Athi River/Mavoko area, which acts as a dormitory zone for these adjoining counties. currently the above named Counties have a combined population of 6,547,547.this population continues to grow hence more residential facilities are required.